jackisbackyo/Basics/README.md

-# Basics
+Simple Python Projects for Beginners!
-Just some simple projects I made using Python.
+Just some simple projects I made using Python (Beginner-friendly).